arunaengine/presentations/src/k8s_mortality.md

 #### Quotas for Long Runners

-Resource quotas for Long-running workloads need to be treated with particular care.
-These are the marathon runners of your cluster – they need to maintain their pace over long periods and handle occasional sprints.
+It's important to be careful when setting resource quotas for long-running workloads.
+These are the marathon runners of your cluster – they need to keep up the pace over long periods and handle the odd sprint.
-For CPU, we've found that setting requests at 1.5 times the expected usage provides a comfortable buffer for traffic spikes.
-We intentionally omit CPU limits for these services.
-This might seem counterintuitive, but it actually improves overall performance by allowing services to use available CPU when they need it without artificial throttling.
+We've found that setting requests at 1.5 times the expected usage provides a comfortable buffer for traffic spikes when it comes to CPU.
+We've decided not to set CPU limits for these services.
+This might seem a bit strange, but it actually makes the whole system run better by letting the services use the CPU when they need it, without any artificial restrictions.
-Memory configuration for long-runners follows a similar pattern.
+The same goes for memory configuration for long-runners.
 We set memory requests at 1.5 times the expected base usage, but here's the key insight: we don't set memory limits.
 This might make some administrators nervous, but it's a calculated decision.
 Long-running workloads often have complex memory patterns, and setting limits can lead to unexpected terminations that impact pod mortality.

 #### Short-Running Pods: The Sprinters

 Short-running pods and batch processes have different needs.
-These are your cluster's sprinters – they need resources for a brief, often predictable period.
+These are your cluster's sprinters – they need resources for a short, often predictable period.
 For these workloads, we can be more precise with CPU requests, matching them closely to expected usage.
-The workload's predictable nature means we can be more confident in our resource estimates.
+Since the workload is predictable, we can be more confident in our resource estimates.

-Memory configuration for short-running jobs takes an interesting approach.
+The way we configure memory for short-running jobs is pretty interesting.
 We actually set memory requests lower than we expect to need – about 80% of the expected usage.
 This intentional underprovision means these pods are more likely to be evicted when memory runs tight, which is exactly what we want for short-running jobs that can be rescheduled.

-We do set memory limits for these jobs, targeting a value that covers 90-95% of executions.
-This prevents runaway jobs while allowing for most normal variations in memory usage.

 ### Example in Practice